Biden is closing his campaign as he began it by telling voters 'soul of the nation' is at stake - NewsChannel 3-12

 “Time and again throughout our history, we’ve seen charlatans, the con-men, the phony populists, who sought to play on our fears, appear to our worst appetites, and pick at the oldest scabs we have, for their own political gain.
 They appear when the nation’s been hit the hardest; we’re at our most vulnerable,” he said.
 He cited the Pope’s recent criticism of populist politics that sows “nothing but division, conflict and a bleak cynicism.”

 Biden’s trip to Georgia showed how broad his campaign believes its path to 270 electoral votes could be.
 Biden and his running mate, California Sen. Kamala Harris, are competing in 10 states that Trump won in 2016: Arizona, Florida, Georgia, Iowa, Michigan, North Carolina, Ohio, Pennsylvania, Texas and Wisconsin.
-In Georgia, where Biden also planned to hold a drive-in rally later Tuesday, two Senate seats are also on the ballot.
+In Georgia, two Senate seats are also on the ballot.

+“We win Georgia, we win everything,” Biden said later Tuesday at a drive-in rally in Atlanta.

+“Folks, I think we are going to surprise the living devil out of everybody this year,” he said in Atlanta.
+Pointing to the battle for control of the Senate, Biden added: “There’s no state more consequential than Georgia in that fight.
+You have two competitive races here at stake.”

 Build your own road to 270 electoral votes with CNN’s interactive map

-Note: This story has been updated with additional comments from Joe Biden.